lsr00ter/MunIntel/README.md

 # Prefetch-Side-Channel-kASLR-Bypass
-kASLR bypass technique on Intel CPUs using `PREFETCHh` to leak the Windows kernel base.
+kASLR bypass technique on Intel CPUs using `PREFETCHh` to leak the Windows kernel base via Cache timing.

 ![](/imgs/20250517011029.png)